amazon-archives/aws-reinvent-2019-mobile-workshops/instructions/content/30_add_authentication/20_client_code.md

 What did we add ?

-- we moved `userData` object to the ApplicationDelegate to be able to access it from anywhere in the app.
+- we moved `userData` object to the `ApplicationDelegate` to be able to access it from anywhere in the app.
 - we added an `AWSMobileClient.addUserStateListener` to listen for changes in authentication status.
 That code updates the `isSignedIn` flag inside the `userData` object.
+SwiftUI will automatically trigger a user interface refresh when the state of this object changes.
+You can learn more about SwiftUI binding in [the SwiftUI documentation](https://developer.apple.com/documentation/swiftui/state_and_data_flow).
-- we addedd an `authenticateWithDropinUI()` method to trigger the UI flow using Amplify's drop in component.
+- we addedd an `authenticateWithDropinUI()` method to trigger the UI flow using Amplify's [drop in component](https://aws-amplify.github.io/docs/ios/authentication).
-- we added an `authenticateWithHostedUI()` method to trigger the UI flow using Cognito's hosted web interface.
+- we added an `authenticateWithHostedUI()` method to trigger the UI flow using Cognito's [hosted web user interface](https://aws.amazon.com/premiumsupport/knowledge-center/cognito-hosted-web-ui/).
 - we added a `signOut()` method to sign the user out.

 Before proceeding to the next steps, **build** (&#8984;B) the project to ensure there is no compilation error.

-## Add a landing view as router to authenticated and non-authenticated views
+## Route authenticated and non-authenticated views

+In this section, we're going to add a new application entry point: the LandingView.
+This view will check if the user is authenticated and will display either the authentication view or the main application view.

 Let's create three new Swift classes: